 Our Under 13 squad also won their league in 2016 during a season which saw their first venture into hardball cricket.
 Additionally, they finished the season as runners up in the County final.
 Katie Read takes over the U13’s captaincy for 2017 and will have two vice-captains, Issy Cooper and Hannah Johanson.

-2017 will see the club putting out a Women’s squad for the first time, captained by our 4th XI skipper Charley Hepburn with Izzy Deamer as vice-captain.
+2020 will again see the club putting out a Women’s squad, under the management of Andrew Davies and captained by Charley Hepburn with Izzy Deamer as vice-captain.
 While it will be a young side, the team has a lot of experience of age-group cricket that we now take forward into the women’s game.
 For Development Cup matches, Izzy will captain the side.

-We continue to strengthen our partnerships with local primary schools, in particular Birchwood Grove, Manor Field, London Meed and St Wilfrids and The Burgess Hill Academy, formerly Oakmeeds, where around 70 girls from Year 3 to Year 10 are regularly involved in training sessions and competitions.
+We continue to strengthen our partnerships with local primary schools, in particular Birchwood Grove, Manor Field, London Meed and St Wilfrids and The Burgess Hill Academy, formerly Oakmeeds, where girls from Years 3 to Years 10 are regularly involved in training sessions and competitions.
 Recently schools have been remarkably successful taking part in many tournaments at county, regional and national level.
-In 2016 Birchwood Grove won the Masters Tournament at Horsham with a team that included 7 Burgess Hill players: http://www.midsussextimes.co.uk/sport/cricket-birchwood-grove-are-the-masters-1-7499034

 In 2014, Charley Hepburn was part of the victorious Oathall U15 team that travelled to Lords in the Lady Taverners National Finals and finished 2nd in the country: http://www.midsussextimes.co.uk/sport/oathall-s-cricketing-girls-book-place-at-lord-s-1-6038902 as well as winning the 2014 Chance to Compete National competition: http://www.midsussextimes.co.uk/sport/oathall-girls-are-cricketing-national-champions-1-6310083